neuronflicker/CTF/UCF/Web_SuperhackerPart2/README.md

 ![Opening page](opening_page.png)

 For this challenge we need to get the code to give us `$flag2`.
-This means we need to get into the same part as for `Superhacker Part1`, but also need to ensure that the `SELECT` command retruns at least one row from the `users` table.
+This means we need to get into the same part as for `Superhacker Part1`, but also need to ensure that the `SELECT` command returns at least one row from the `users` table.
 This is because the condition to get to `$flag2` is:
 ```php
 if(mysqli_num_rows($res) > 0) {
     echo "$flag2" ;